BYTE-RANGER-Software/ags_FoY/doc/9verb_changes.rst

 Changes
 =======
-What has changed between 9-Verbs MI-Style and Tumbleweed Verbs?
+What has changed between 9-Verbs MI-Style and FoY Verbs?
 Continue reading if you plan to upgrade your project to this template.

 #.
 All commands are grouped inside structs to provide some sort of namespace.